-The multi-process architecture brings extensibility, modularity and maintainability.
 All of the FRR daemons can be managed through a single integrated user interface shell called vtysh. vtysh connects to each daemon through a UNIX domain socket and then works as a proxy for user input.
-In addition to a unified frontend, vtysh also provides the ability to configure all the daemons using a single configuration file through the integrated configuration mode avoiding the problem of having to maintain a separate configuration file for each daemon.
+In addition to a unified frontend, vtysh also provides the ability to configure all the daemons using a single configuration file through the integrated configuration mode.
+This avoids the overhead of maintaining a separate configuration file for each daemon.